BikramdeepSingh/BikramdeepSingh/README.md

 ### 👋 Hi, Myself Bikramdeep Singh

-I'm a Software Engineer who is passionate about learning new skills.
+A keen learner, passionate to explore and grab as much knowledge in order to feed my hunger for learning new technologies.
-Technologies I know are C, C++, Java, MySQL, HTML, CSS and Javascript.
+Technologies I know are Python, Java, C++, C, MySQL, Javascript, CSS and HTML.

 - 🌱 I’m currently learning Python.
 - 📫 How to reach me: links below